 In our work, three aspirations guide us:

-Imagine a world in which it is possible to provide engineered allogeneic CAR T cells to cure patients with B-cell malignancies and autoimmune diseases, to replace pancreatic islet cells in patients with type 1 diabetes, or to repair damaged neurons with glial progenitor cells in patients with multiple sclerosis.
+Imagine a world in which it is possible to replace pancreatic islet cells in patients with type 1 diabetes.

 Differentiating stem cells into clinically needed cell types has the potential to transform the way we treat a host of diseases.
 Cell replacement therapy offers the opportunity to turn this vision into a reality.